shsagir/play-area-sync/docs/app.md

 * "website E" get's popular and receives lot's of traffic, slowing other websites down
 * Your fellow web developer colleague "accidentally" removed all files on the server

-That's why we think that Apps are much better servers_
+Apps are better:

+* Apps start a friction of a server but can be scaled across multiple servers
 * Each App has it's own settings
 * Apps are isolated from each other
-* Apps can be scaled individually

-So fortrabbit Apps are designed to host one website:
+So, a fortrabbit App is designed to host one website:

 * There is only one MySQL database per App
 * Each App has only one Git repo